Xenores/pdf-balloon-app/README.md

 v1.8.5
 	Updated balloon text size to multiply with Zoom level.
 Now Ballons are consistent at different zooming.

 v1.9
 	Save and Load project options added.

 v1.9.1
 	Fixed bubble size change after edits.
 	Error: bubble size change after Undo

 v1.9.2
 	Replaced buttons with icons.
 	Fixed bubble size change after Zoom -> Undo
 	Fixed Undo remove multiple balloons.

 v1.9.3
 	Ongoing: Show file name when project is loaded.
 	Can correctly load project with balloon and leader line.

 v1.9.4
 	Cosmetic update for balloon Size and Text Box Size icons.

+v1.9.5
+	Fixed text box not loading with project issue.
+	Fixed text box position not updated in saved pdf issue.
+	Balloon Size is now saved and can now be saved and loaded with project.

+v1.9.6
+	loading project now show the name of pdf used.
+	Error: if pdf is already loaded window still opens.

+v1.9.7
+	Added instructions icon.
+	Added alert if opened with firefox.
+	Renamed app and added icon.
+	************Fixing security error when loading pdf with project.

 Note: